vicentelo0227/C3-Keywork-1/README.md

 <!-- USAGE -->
 ## Usage

-* search keyword through search bar
+* Search keyword through search bar
-* click each restaurant and see its detail
+* Click each restaurant and see its detail

 <p align="right">(<a href="#readme-top">back to top</a>)</p>